Research

 - Infection-attributable cancer burden: global and local

-- Public health decision modelling: global and local
+- Public health decision modelling: globally and locally

-EPR has developed expertise in quantitative modelling of HPV transmission, HPV vaccination, and cervical cancer screening.
-A range of open-source models are used to project the expected impact of cervical cancer control measures and to study phenomena that cannot be investigated exclusively on the basis of empirical data.
-These models are informed by EPR’s studies of the impacts of HPV vaccination (see below).
-The goal of this project is to support the design, implementation, and evaluation of HPV-related cancer control programmes in LMICs.
+To support the design, implementation, and evaluation of HPV-related cancer control programmes in LMICs, EPR has developed expertise in quantitative modelling to model HPV transmission and the impact of vaccination and screening.
+IARC has developed a platform called METHIS (ModElling Tools for HPV Infection-related cancers), which hosts a range of open-source models that can be used to project the expected impact of cervical cancer control measures and to study phenomena that cannot be investigated with empirical data.
+These models are informed by EPR’s studies on the impact of HPV vaccination (see below).

-- Impacts of HPV vaccination programmes in LMICs
+- Studying impact of HPV vaccination programmes in LMICs

-The evaluation of the effectiveness of HPV vaccination in LMIC settings is crucial, to understand the best implementation strategies, inform cancer control programmes, and sustain stakeholders’ long-term commitment to HPV vaccination.
-EPR is coordinating a multicentre series of studies based on repeated surveys of HPV prevalence, before and after vaccination.
-Current sites of collaboration include Bhutan, Rwanda, Armenia, and Uganda.
-The protocol is also being expanded to other LMICs that represent different implementation scenarios.
+Evaluating the impact of HPV vaccination programmes in real-life conditions in LMICs is crucial to understand the best implementation strategies, inform cancer control programmes, and sustain stakeholders’ long-term commitment to HPV vaccination.
+EPR coordinates the CHRONOS initiative, an International Center of Excellence for Monitoring HPV Vaccination Impact in LMICs, and has launched a series of studies to capture HPV prevalence before and after vaccination.
+Studies are under way in Bhutan, Rwanda, Armenia, and Uganda, and the protocol is also being expanded to other LMICs with different implementation settings, such as China, Zimbabwe, Indonesia, Eswatini, and Bangladesh.

 - HPV vaccine trials in India

 EPR is coordinating a multicentre study of 17 000 females vaccinated at age 10–18 years with one, two, or three doses of quadrivalent HPV vaccine.
-Long-term follow-up shows that a single dose is as protective as two or three doses against persistent HPV16/18 infections (https://clinicaltrials.gov/ct2/show/NCT00923702).
-Study outcomes are regularly shared with the WHO Strategic Advisory Group of Experts on Immunization.
-EPR is also providing technical support to a phase II/III study comparing the safety and immunogenicity of the Serum Institute of India (SIIL) quadrivalent HPV vaccine versus Gardasil in males and females aged 9–14 years (two-dose cohort) and 15–26 years (three-dose cohort).
+Long-term follow-up shows that a single dose is as protective as two or three doses against persistent HPV16/18 infections as well as CIN2/3 associated with these two genotypes (https://clinicaltrials.gov/ct2/show/NCT00923702).
+The study outcomes are instrumental in the WHO Strategic Advisory Group of Experts on Immunization (SAGE) recommendation in 2022 to use a single dose of HPV vaccine.
+EPR also provided technical support to a phase II/III study comparing the safety and immunogenicity of the Serum Institute of India (SIIL) quadrivalent HPV vaccine versus Gardasil in males and females aged 9–14 years (two-dose cohort) and 15–26 years (three-dose cohort).

 Visit webpage

-- H. pylori testing and treatment to prevent gastric cancer
+- H. pylori screening and treatment to prevent gastric cancer

 - Cancer Screening in Five Continents (CanScreen5)